groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/word-processing-watermarkings/add-locked-watermark-section-word-docs/_index.md

 weight: 13
 url: /net/word-processing-watermarkings/add-locked-watermark-section-word-docs/
 ---

+# Add Locked Watermark to Section in Word Docs

 ## Introduction
 Are you looking for an efficient way to add a locked watermark to a section in your Word documents?
 Look no further!
 With Groupdocs.Watermark for .NET, you can seamlessly insert watermarks into Word documents while ensuring they remain locked and tamper-proof.
 This powerful tool offers a variety of features to cater to your watermarking needs, whether for branding, confidentiality, or security purposes.
 In this step-by-step tutorial, we'll walk you through how to add a locked watermark to a specific section of a Word document using Groupdocs.Watermark for .NET.
 Let’s dive in!
 ## Prerequisites